instana/go-sensor/docs/disabling_spans.md

 ### 4. Using Instana Agent Configuration

-You can configure the Instana agent to disable log spans for all applications monitored by this agent:
+You can configure the Instana agent to disable spans for all applications monitored by this agent:

 1. Locate your Instana agent configuration file.
 2. Add the following configuration to the agent's configuration file: